 |Tags||robotics, final-year-project, human-robot-interaction|

 "Human-Robot Interaction for Cashier Robot" is my final-year project submitted at the University of Leeds.
-My individual project has been awarded the "Buckley Prize" as the best 60-credit project in the School of Computing for the academic year 2016-2017.
+My individual project was awarded the "Buckley Prize" as the best 60-credit project in the School of Computing for the academic year 2016-2017.

 As can be seen from the diagram below, the project has three main functionalities among others:

 The development of the project was split into three phases each of which brought a major functionality or improvement to the system.
-The final solution was tested using ten participants as well as testing each functionality isolated.
+The final solution was evaluated against ten novice participants.

 Click magnifier to enlarge